-Digital cameras have an automatic function that controls exposure and focuses for you.
-To get the best quality photos, it’s best to stay in program or manual mode.
+Digital cameras have controls that automatically adjusts exposure and focuses the image for you.
+To get the best quality photos on a DSLR, it’s best to stay in program or manual mode.
 This makes it easier to be as precise as possible when taking digital images.
 Severe under or overexposure can be difficult to fix in editing.

-Film cameras have a higher resolution, so photographers don’t need to be quite as precise with exposure and focus.
-A good photo taken via analog is typically higher in quality.
-Film photography also has a higher dynamic range, better color transitions, and controls highlights better.
-On the other hand, digital handles shadow better.
+Film cameras have a higher resolution (depending on the scan) and more latitude, so photographers don’t need to be quite as precise with the exposure.
+A good photo taken with an analog camera is typically higher in quality.
+Film photography also has a higher dynamic range, better color transitions, and controls the highlights better.
+On the other hand, digital handles shadows much better.

 Analog vs. Digital: Which is More Convenient?

 When thinking of convenience and time spent on analog vs. digital photography, it’s essential to consider how much time you want to spend on it.
 For quick and efficient photos, digital is the way to go.
-From taking a shot to editing and sharing, the process can take as little as 10 minutes if you’re using a smartphone.
+From taking a shot to editing and sharing, the process can take as little as 10 minutes if you’re using a smartphone or tablet.

-If you decide to develop the images yourself, you need to know everything about working with chemicals and the best scanners to digitalize your pictures.
-You also need a lot of time on your hands.
+If you decide to develop the images yourself, you need to know everything about working in darkroom, working with darkroom chemicals, and the best scanners to digitize your images.
+You will also need a lot of time on your hands.

 Shelf Life and Storage of Photos

-Memory card storage and permanent storage on a digital camera are much cheaper than storing film photos.
+Memory card storage and permanent storage for files from a digital camera are much cheaper than storing film photos.
 They don’t take up a lot of space and are relatively inexpensive.
-Film cameras require film canisters and film storage books, which can take up a lot of space, and need to be properly stored out of the sunlight and heat.
-However, memory cards are easily lost, can be corrupted (lose your date) – and aren’t waterproof.
+Film cameras require film canisters and film storage books, which can take up a lot of space, and need to be properly stored away from sunlight, humidity, and heat.
+However, memory cards are easily lost, can be corrupted (lose your date), and aren’t waterproof.

-Also, generally, the image quality of a digital photo doesn’t worsen over time, whereas analog photos tend to disintegrate over time even if properly stored.
+Also, generally, the image quality of a digital photo doesn’t worsen over time, whereas analog photos tend to disintegrate over time – like slide film – even if properly stored.

 Comparing Battery Life

-Most film cameras don’t need batteries to take photos; those that use standard batteries you can find at the store are easy to replace and long-lasting.
-Digital cameras have specific batteries that often drain very quickly. it is often recommended that photographers should carry around extra batteries to supplement their digital camera’s battery life, especially with mirror-less cameras.
+Most film cameras don’t need batteries to take photos and those that do use standard batteries you can find at a pharmacy, are easy to replace, and long-lasting.
+Digital cameras have specific batteries that often drain very quickly so it is often recommended that photographers carry around extra batteries to supplement their digital camera’s battery life, especially with mirrorless cameras.

 What is Digital Photography?

 Digital photography is becoming more popular with the age of smartphones.
 It’s quicker, more comfortable, and convenient than traditional film or DSLR photography.
 Electronic photodetectors capture an image either manually or automatically focused by the camera’s lens.
-Digital photography allows users to take images without the time for developing, the use of negative film, and allows them to be edit electronically.
+Digital photography allows users to take images without the need for developing with chemicals, the use of negative film, and allows for them to be edit electronically.

 Pros and Cons of Digital Photography

 Digital cameras produce images of the modern world.
-They provide instant gratification, making it easy to share your image with friends and family quickly.
+They provide instant gratification, making it easy to quickly share your image with friends and family.
 The pros and cons below describe what’s great (and not so great) about digital photography: